CptOfEvilMinions/MyDockerSetup/docs/nginx-config.md

 # NGINX config

-Below is the base config used to config NGINX running on Alpine.
-You could create a docker config for all NGINX deployments using the config below.
+Below is the base config used to run NGINX running on Alpine.
+You could create a `Docker config` for all NGINX deployments using the config below.
 In fact, all the Docker stacks that utilize NGINX in this repo use the same base config of `conf/nginx/nginx.conf`.

 The benefits of this are:
 * Specifying default good security values like using TLS v1.2+, only accepting certain ciphers